Vasie1337/weather-api/README.md

 yarn install
 ```

-3. Create a `.env.local` file in the root directory and add your WeatherAPI key:
+3. Create a `.env` file in the root directory and add your WeatherAPI key:
 ```env
 WEATHER_API_KEY=your_api_key_here
 ```